 His research deals primarily with the "Humanities", "Social Sciences", "Communication", "Computational Literary Studies", "Cultural Analytics" and "Technology", and the notions of "Culture, Literature and Crisis" from a multidisciplinary transnational perspective.
 He is an expert on "Cultural Narratives" and "Conceptual Metaphors".
-He carries multidisciplinary research with special emphasis in the fields of Digital Humanities, Artificial Intelligence, University Innovation, Data Science, Applied Physics, Social Sciences and Cognitive Sciences.
+He carries out multidisciplinary research with particular emphasis on Digital Humanities, Artificial Intelligence, University Innovation, Data Science, Applied Physics, Social Sciences and Cognitive Sciences.

 Currently, Valdivia supervises more than 12 PhD research projects.

 PhD Candidate Beer Prakken, 'Not Just a Joke: On Humour, Polarisation and Responsibility'.
 Professor Dr Pablo Valdivia and Professor Dr Bart Streumer main supervisors, Dr Daphne Brandenburg and Dr Alberto Godioli daily supervisors.

 PhD Candidate María Isabel Marín, 'Can an AI-Enabled System Help Us Understand How Cultural Narratives Are Configured and How Do They Prime Social Mobilization?
 A Machine Learning Model for Automatic Detection of the Regime(s) of Conceptual Metaphor'.
 Professor Dr Pablo Valdivia main supervisor and Dr Judith Jansma daily supervisor.

 PhD Candidate Teun Joshua Brandt, 'Symbiotic Narratives: Contested Agencies in Scientific and Literary Accounts of Human Holobiants'.
 Professor Dr Pablo Valdivia main supervisor, Dr Florian Lippert and Dr Fred Keijzer daily supervisors.